Speaking of Engineering Public Lectures

 The series is an initiative of Memorial’s Faculty of Engineering and Applied Science, and is co-sponsored by the Professional Engineers and Geoscientists Newfoundland and Labrador (PEGNL).
 PEGNL is an invaluable asset to our program and our graduates and we are honoured to partner with them to bring you this lecture series.

-The next public lecture will be early 2018.
+The next public lecture will be sometime during Fall 2018.

-If you have a question about the next lecture, please contact:
+If you have questions about the next Speaking of Engineering Lecture, please contact:

 Follow the links below to view our past guest speakers: